AnticOwl/anticowl.github.io/_Wip/2024-11-13-Batman-Arkham-Asylum.md

 * Press `Numpad .` (or `F3` if the launcher is intalled) to disable the HUD
 * Frame your shot with the keys from the table
 * Take your shot.
-* Enbale the HUD back and press `Esc` to resume the game
+* Enable the HUD back and press `Esc` to resume the game

 What if I want to use the main menu filter for some artie shot? <br />
 <br />